-A leader has to develop a strategy, provide training, communicate clearly, listen to feedback, monitor the team’s performance and create relevant reports.
-Although most of this wasn’t new to me, working in Angola gives you the opportunity to master these skills faster and better.
+A leader has to develop a strategy, provide training, communicate clearly, listen to feedback, monitor the team’s performance, and create relevant reports.
+Although most of this wasn’t new to me, working in Angola allows you to master these skills faster and better.

 2. Cope with responsibilities

-Coming to Angola, I had the responsibility of creating and leading something completely new in the company but also that was uncommon in Angola – a credit and collections department.
+Coming to Angola, I was responsible for creating and leading something utterly new in the company, which was also uncommon in Angola – a credit and collections department.

-After one year I was invited to lead the Finance Department in Angola and becoming a legal representative of the company.
-I had to learn to cope with this increased responsibility and if it wasn’t for Angola I probably wouldn’t have these opportunities so fast.
+After one year, I was invited to lead the Finance Department in Angola and become a company legal representative.
+I had to learn to cope with this increased responsibility and if it weren’t for Angola, I probably wouldn’t have had these opportunities so fast.

 3. Multi-ethnic society

-Before coming to Angola I never realized how many different ethnic groups and nationalities there are in Angola.
-Luanda itself has become a melting pot of cultures and that is great.
+Before coming to Angola, I never realized how many different ethnic groups and nationalities there are in Angola.
+Luanda has become a melting pot of cultures, which is excellent.
 Besides the obvious Angolan and Portuguese, I have met Brazilians, South Africans, Americans, Indians, Chinese, Vietnamese, Italians, French, etc, etc, etc.

-Working in Angola has given me the opportunity to work with people completely alike, with different beliefs, habits, and expertise.
-Being exposed to this kind of multi-ethnic groups gives people a “cultural awareness”, tolerance and knowledge which will reflect in better people and employees.
+Working in Angola has allowed me to work with people completely alike, with different beliefs, habits, and expertise.
+Being exposed to this kind of multi-ethnic groups gives people a “cultural awareness,” tolerance, and knowledge that will reflect better people and employees.

-I believe that this diverse experience has given me an opportunity to learn and grow that will be an edge for the rest of my life personally and professionally.
+I believe that this diverse experience has allowed me to learn and grow, which will be an edge for the rest of my life, personally and professionally.

 4. To adapt to an ever-changing environment

-In Angola everything changes very quickly and with the current oil crisis it’s even faster.
+In Angola, everything changes very quickly, and with the oil crisis, it’s even faster.
 I’m amazed by the number of things that happen in a week.
 There’s always something happening, something that needs your quick intervention.
-The economic environment has changed very much, with new laws and a small revolution in the fiscal system.
+The economic environment has changed dramatically, with new laws and a small revolution in the fiscal system.

 5. People have their own priorities

-Inside a company, there are many forces playing and the result of this game of power many times defines the direction of a project or company.
-Each person has its own agenda and sometimes they are concurrent but other times people just have different priorities.
+Inside a company, many forces play, and the result of this game of power often defines the direction of a project or company.
+Each person has their own agenda, and sometimes they are concurrent, but other times people just have different priorities.

-For some people work, and having a job well done, is really important and they are even willing to take from their personal time to achieve their goals; others although they have some pride in the work, it’s just a way of earning money; And there are others who just don’t care about the job and if they work as little as they can.
+For some people work, and having a job well done, is really important, and they are even willing to take from their personal time to achieve their goals; for others, although they have some pride in the work, it’s just a way of earning money; And there are others who don’t care about the job and if they work as little as they can.

 Unfortunately, I have met too many people in Angola that just don’t like their job or don’t have any pride in having a job well done.
-Fortunately, I have also met many that do, and that’s why points number 6 & 7 are so important.
+Fortunately, I have also met many that do, and that’s why points #6 & #7 are so important.

 6. Recruitment is the most important thing

-I believe that a company’s biggest resource is the human capital and good recruitment policy is the first step to create a great work project, department, and company.
-In a country where the Human resources are very scarce, recruitment becomes even more important.
+I believe that a company’s most significant resource is human capital and a good recruitment policy is the first step to creating a great work project, department, and company.
+In a country where Human resources are very scarce, recruitment becomes even more critical.

 7. Train and develop Human resources

-Finally and to wrap it up, I really grew as a person and as a professional in Angola.
-The opportunity I got to work in Luanda made it possible, whilst the day by day sometimes is difficult it just contributes to the experience as a whole.
+Finally, and to wrap it up, I grew as a person and professional in Angola.
+The opportunity I got to work in Luanda made it possible; whilst the day-by-day sometimes is difficult, it just contributes to the experience as a whole.

-I am sure that some of them are now more efficient, organized, aware of problems and ways of solving them by themselves.
-As I say many times (sometimes misunderstood), I want to be unnecessary.
-If I am not needed anymore my job was well done 🙂
+I am sure that some of them are now more efficient, organized, and aware of problems and ways of solving them by themselves.
+As I often say (sometimes misunderstood), I want to be unnecessary.
+If I am not needed anymore, my job was well done 🙂